nickserv/danamccurdy.com/_posts/2017-07-14-being-human.md

 through the lense
 of our own identities.
 ​
-But stripped of these images,
-we are all the same,
-siblings in one great family,
-drifting down a river
+But, stripped of these images, we are all the same, siblings in one great family, drifting down a river